MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/azure-stack-mysql-resource-provider-update.md

 # Change the following as appropriate.
 $PfxPass = ConvertTo-SecureString "P@ssw0rd1" -AsPlainText -Force

+# For version 1.1.47.0, the PowerShell modules used by the RP deployment are placed in C:\Program Files\SqlMySqlPsh
+# The deployment script adds this path to the system $env:PSModulePath to ensure correct modules are used.
+$rpModulePath = Join-Path -Path $env:ProgramFiles -ChildPath 'SqlMySqlPsh'
+$env:PSModulePath = $env:PSModulePath + ";" + $rpModulePath

 # Change directory to the folder where you extracted the installation files.
 # Then adjust the endpoints.
 .$tempDir\UpdateMySQLProvider.ps1 -AzCredential $AdminCreds `